Bladesight/Bladesight/docs/tutorials/intro_to_btt/ch4/index.md

     At this stage it may be unclear how probe spacing affects our analysis.
 Especially, how non-equidistant probe spacing affects our analysis.

     I cannot stress this enough: The algorithm we've developed here is only applied to AoAs from one probe.
-Multiple probes are combined using a different approach, which we discuss in next chapter.
+Multiple probes are combined using a different approach, which we discuss in the next chapter.

 ??? note "Why not use an optimization algorithm"